Blue And Red Hair Dye Mixed (What Color Will You Get?)

 How To Keep Your Purple Shade Looking Bright

-When you’re picking out what shades you’re going to mix, make sure to find a true blue and red to blend.
+When youโre picking out which shades to mix, make sure to find a true blue and a true red to blend.

 Using Red And Blue Dyes To Adjust A Purple Dye

-If you already have a purple hair dye on hand and you’re just looking to tweak it a little bit, you can mix some red or blue tones to adjust it to your liking.
+If you already have purple hair dyeย on hand and youโre just looking toย tweak it a little, you canย mix in red or blue tones to adjust it to your liking.

-Mixing a deep or bright red colour into your purple dye will leave you with a colour that leans more towards maroon rather than a burgundy tone.
+Mixing a deep or bright red colour into your purple dye will leave you with a colour that leans more towards maroon than burgundy.

 Mixing Your Dyes With Developer

-A higher volume developer will directly lighten the shade of purple you have (like 30v or 40v), whereas a lower one will leave you with a colour more true to the one you mixed in the bowl.
+A higher-volume developerย will directlyย lighten the shade of purpleย you have (likeย 30vย orย 40v), whereas a lower-volume developer will leave you with a colour more true to the one you mixed in the bowl.

 Make sure that your hair is pre-lightened before dying it to your new purple shade.

-A medium-brown to blonde will take colour well, whereas a dark-brown to black natural shade will need to be bleached before you apply your colour.
+A medium-brown to blonde natural shade will take colour well, whereas a dark-brown to black natural shade will need to be bleached before you apply colour.

 Conclusion

 However, no two dyes are the same.
-For a lighter shade of purple, go for a pink- or cool-toned red dye, and for something a little richer, opt for a deep blue shade!
+For a lighter shade of purple, go with a pink- or cool-toned red dye, and for something a little richer, opt for a deep blue.

 Personalising your hair dyes through custom colour mixing is a fun way to vamp up your colouring experience, and when done right,

-It will be something you’ll look forward to every touch-up!
+It will be something you look forward to every time you touch up!